jhu-ip/cs220-sp25/syllabus.md

     assignment points per hour (or fraction) that it is submitted late.
 For example, if you have no late days and submit an assignment 75 minutes late, you will lose 2% of the possible assignment points off the top.
+Keep in mind this rule only applies when you are out of your late days!

 Given these policies, please plan to get your homework done and turned in early so that if you encounter any last-minute delays, it will not